Does Homeowners Insurance Cover Damage from a Party?

 You may need additional insurance if:

-• You’ll be hosting a large number of guests in your home
+• You’ll be hosting a large number of guests in your home.

-• You’ll be serving alcohol
+• You’ll be serving alcohol.

-• You’ll be hosting a large party away from your property and you’re not sure if the venue or co-host has enough insurance
+• You’ll be hosting a large party away from your property and you’re not sure if the venue or co-host has enough insurance.

 Event liability insurance

 Venue owners usually have dwelling coverage to protect the property.
 They may also offer liability coverage to guests for any injuries incurred on their property.
-However, some venues may require hosts to purchase separate special event insurance before renting the venue.
+But some venues may require hosts to purchase separate special event insurance before renting the venue.

 Special event insurance offers additional liability coverage that pays for expenses from damages and injuries at the venue.
 It also provides cancellation coverage, which returns lost deposits and other expenses when circumstances out of your control result in an event cancellation or postponement.